 Access to the service

-The practice displayed its opening hours in the premises and in their patient information leaflet.
+The practice displayed its opening hours in the premises, on its website and in their patient information leaflet.
+Patients could request appointments via the practice website.

 We confirmed the practice kept waiting times and cancellations to a minimum.